CaracolDSA/caracolDSA.github.io/_posts/2022-12-30-Points-of-Unity.md

 5. Degrowth is utopian precisely because the crises we face are so overwhelming that they demand a utopian response, a clarion call for a better world.

-## : 8.
+## :x 8.
 A synthesis of ecosocialism and degrowth is necessary to create a just and sustainable world.

 1. Any future political economic system, including an ecosocialist[^6] one, cannot bring human activities to within sustainable planetary boundaries in perpetuity unless it purges endless economic growth as an economic policy goal and achieves physical equilibrium with its life-support ecosystems (LSEs).
 Degrowth combines an empirically sound body of theory with a policy program for a sustainable future ecosocialist economy that is not reliant on the growth imperative.
 However, degrowth lacks a robust theory of class struggle and socio-political change.
 Therefore, securing a livable planet for the future generations necessitates integrating degrowth and ecosocialism.
 In short, each without the other is sure to fail.